 Acrylic - while ideal for almost every framing situation - has a reputation for being delicate.
 It’s for this reason that we, and many other retailers, ship out our frames with a thin plastic film to protect the surface during transit, which you should peel off once you receive your shipment of frames.
-It’s a snap to do and once you get the hang of it, you’ll be framing your photographs in no time… That is, until we roll out our print-and-frame option.
+It’s a snap to do and once you get the hang of it, you’ll be framing your photographs in no time… Or, you can use our print-and-frame option.

-But in the meantime, roll up your sleeves and let’s do this!
+But if you prefer to frame prints yourself, roll up your sleeves and let’s do this!

 Step 1: Gather your supplies.
 Here’s what you’ll need:

 Please do not use a paper towel or other abrasive cleaning cloths as they will likely scratch the acrylic.
 Learn more about acrylic here.